-A snapshot overview of schools in Provence that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Provence considered (but not necessarily chosen) by English-speaking expats.

-National Curriculum for England/ French National Curriculum/ Bac/ Brevet/IGCSEs/ IB Diploma; ages 2-18; co-ed; day and boarding; independent; privately owned; 750 pupils
+National Curriculum for England/ French National Curriculum/ Bac/ Brevet/ IGCSE/ IB Diploma; ages 2-18; co-ed; day and boarding; independent; privately owned; 800 students

 Click here to read our full review of the International Bilingual School of Provence.